Introduction

 property during the server configuration.
 The changes for the events with type GeneralModelChangeEventType and SemanticChangeEventType, which are subtypes

-of BaseModelChangeEventType, are handled and address space information is persisted in the Cumulocity IoT inventory as well as in the local address space file of the gateway.
+of BaseModelChangeEventType, are handled and address space information is persisted in the Cumulocity inventory as well as in the local address space file of the gateway.

 Troubleshooting